Shawn91/academic-notion-website/docs/blog/posts/20250119 - How I'm Using Notion to Get My English Back A Simple 20-Minute Daily System/20250119 - How I'm Using Notion to Get My English Back A Simple 20-Minute Daily System.md

 ---
 date:
   created: 2025-01-19
+description: Learn how to use Notion for students' language learning with this practical 20-minute daily system.
+See how a language student created a simple spaced repetition system in Notion to rebuild English skills.
+Perfect Notion template for international students and language learners.
 ---

 # How I'm Using Notion to Get My English Back: A Simple 20-Minute Daily System